🇬🇧

 High-street chains as reliable fallback

 Wagamama, Zizzi, Pizza Express, Nando's, Pret a Manger, and Leon all carry dedicated vegan menus, clearly labelled online and in-venue.
-In any UK town with a retail high street, at least one of these will be present.
-They are not the most exciting meal, but they are consistent, clearly declared, and low-risk — useful when you don't have time to research independents.
+In any UK town with a retail high street, at least one will be present.
+They are not the most interesting meal but they are consistent, clearly declared, and low-risk.
+Use HappyCow for the best independents.
+Use chain restaurants as your fail-safe on days when you cannot research.

 03